+Technology Usage

-Technology Usage Responsibilities of Central Nine Career Center Technology Users:
+Responsibilities of Central Nine Career Center Technology Users:

 Central Nine Career Center is pleased to offer its students access to both a school-wide network for sharing educational software as well as access to the global network known as the Internet.
 The Internet is an electronic highway connecting hundreds of thousands of computers and millions of individual users all over the world.
 This technology will help propel our schools through the communication age by allowing students and staff to access and use resources from distant computers, communicate and collaborate with other individuals and groups around the world, and significantly expand their available information base.
 The Internet is a tool for lifelong learning.
 It should be understood that the above-mentioned benefits and value to our students' education is a shared responsibility shared among students, parents and school employees.
 If this endeavor is looked upon as a cooperative effort to prepare students for the 21st century, it will without a doubt, be much more successful.
-In addition to the Internet, our students are exposed to a number of technological devices including, but not limited to, DVD players, VCR's, Televisions, Handheld computing devices, cassette players, film projectors, and a multitude of other items to numerous to mention.
+In addition to the Internet, our students are exposed to a number of technological devices technologies including, but not limited to, DVD players, VCR's, Televisions, online testing, Virtual Reality, E-Learning through Learning Management Systems, handheld computing devices and a multitude of other items too numerous to mention.
 In order to provide access to information and to communicate with others throughout the world, Central Nine Career Center provides and maintains a substantial network infrastructure.
 Due to the complexities and openness of these networks and the variety of information available, it is important that users adhere to these guidelines to ensure continuing trouble free operation.
+The following guidelines are general in nature.
+For more detailed guidelines, refer to administrative guidelines 7540.03 and 7540.06 referenced at the Central Nine website under Central Nine Bylaws and Policies.

 Making Internet access available carries with it the potential that someone might encounter information that some have identified as controversial and of potential harm to others.
 Central Nine Career Center is dedicated to providing a safe educational environment.
-To this end, and to ensure our compliance with the Children's Internet Protection Act (CIPA) and the Neighborhood Children's Internet Protection Act (N-CIPA) we utilized filtering technology that blocks access to 1) Obscenity 2) Child Pornography and 3) Materials harmful to minors on ALL corporation computers including student, staff and administrative computers.
+To this end, and to ensure our compliance with the Children's Internet Protection Act (CIPA) and the Neighborhood Children's Internet Protection Act (N-CIPA) we utilized utilize filtering technology that blocks access to 1) Obscenity 2) Child Pornography and 3) Materials harmful to minors on ALL school computers including student, staff and administrative computers.
 For staff members participating in verifiable research, the CPIA does allow for temporary disabling of the filter.
 Disabling of the filter for minors is not permissible.

 Given the constantly changing information environment, it is not possible to guarantee that all controversial materials will be totally eliminated on the schools' network system (congruent with the CIPA and N-CIPA).
-At the same time, school officials want to make sure that users of corporation owned technology are aware of the their responsibility to use the resources in an ethical and educational manner.
-The focus should shift from controlling the environment to providing individual users with the understanding and skills needed to use the our technology system in ways appropriate to their individual educational needs.
+At the same time, school officials want to make sure that users of corporation owned technology are aware of their responsibility to use the resources in an ethical and educational manner.
+The focus should shift from controlling the environment to providing individual users with the understanding and skills needed to use our technology system in ways appropriate to their individual educational needs.